-Respondent Response Cepro Yes ENGIE Yes.
+Cepro Yes ENGIE Yes.
 The private network operator is the customer of the boundary point supplier and as such it is appropriate that the boundary point supplier-appointed agents are responsible for the day-to-day operations of the sub-meters.
-Note however that the solution may not require a boundary meter, so it may be more appropriate to refer to the boundary MPAN HHDC and HHMOA.
-IMServ Not sure, don't really understand the question.
-If 'responsible' means the usual activities associated with a HHMO and HHDC, then yes.
-Not sure what other meaning this could have.
-Also, it is a bit odd that MHHS mentioned at this point given the rest of the document doesn't touch on MHHS at all.
+Note however that the solution may not require a boundary meter, so it may be more appropriate to the refer to the boundary MPAN HHDC and HHMOA.
+IMServ Don't really understand the question.
+If for example, the HHDC is performing all the obligations required under BSCP502, how can they not be 'responsible for operations'?
+Why is MHHS mentioned at this point given the rest of the document doesn't touch on MHHS at all?
 Northern Powergrid Yes.
 We support the Workgroup's position that it is right that the boundary meter HHDC and HHMOA are responsible.
 SNRG Yes.
 We expect the HHMOA to have the relevant skills and experience to react quickly (and safely) in the event of any faults with the metering equipment.
 Stark Yes.
 Less complications as the boundary meter HHDC and HHMOA will be qualified Supplier Agents.
 UKPN No. The changes being seen to the metering arrangements as a result of MHHS need to be fully considered in this context.
 It may be preferable for a single party to be responsible for the operation of the meters; having two parties involved increases any risks to settlement accuracy.
 That responsible party (or parties) should be BSC-qualified and subject to BSC Audit and BSC Performance Assurance Frameworks to better protect settlement integrity.
 Control should not be devolved to a Private Network Operator even if they physically enact certain elements with the oversight of industry parties.